ccs-fall-2023/exercises/django-fullstack-fiction-api/README.md

   - Don't forget to create & run appropriate migrations!
 - Build a serializer and viewset for the Book model
 - Wire up the viewset to URLs in the Django API
-- Create a new React application using Vite
 - Add views/components to the app to support full CRUD functionality
-- Link the React views/components to the Django API using the native `fetch()` method.
 - Test & verify you can completed all pieces of CRUD in your application.